Skip to Content

 Basic hydroponic growing methods include:

-• Wick System: The most basic hydroponic setup; plants grow in a tray on top of the water and a wick draws water and nutrients into the growing medium.
+• Wick System: The most basic hydroponic setup.
+Plants grow in a tray on top of the water, and a wick draws water and nutrients into the growing medium.

-• Nutrient Film Technique: A very simple hydro-growing method; plants are placed in baskets with roots suspended above a constant flow of nutrients and water.
+• Nutrient Film Technique: A very simple hydro-growing method.
+Plants are placed in baskets with roots suspended above a constant flow of nutrients and water.

 • Drip Systems: Another of the most widely used types of hydroponic systems; a pump and timer connected to a tube or hose drip nutrients and water into the growing medium.

-• Aeroponic Systems: An advanced method for growing hydroponically; plants are suspended in the air as with NFT systems but rather than a constant flow of nutrients, the roots are misted every few minutes.
+• Aeroponic Systems: An advanced method for growing hydroponically; plants are suspended in the air as with NFT systems, but rather than a constant flow of nutrients, the roots are misted every few minutes.

 What Kind of Water Is Used in Hydroponics?

-Water needs to be specially treated to remove harmful chemicals and contaminants before use in a hydroponics system.
 Distilled and purified water are the easiest to use as they have already been purged of chemicals, minerals, and bacteria.
-That said, tap water, filtered water, well water, and even rainwater can be used for hydroponic growing after it’s treated.
+That said, tap water, filtered water, well water, and even rainwater can be used for hydroponic growing after they are treated.

 How To Treat Tap Water for Hydroponics